Gentle Back Pain Relief Exercises You Can Do at Home

 Yes, walking is part of the back-pain prescription.
 20–30 minutes a day, most days.
 Guidance from NIAMS (NIH) consistently shows walking reduces chronic lower-back pain more than rest does.
 Start with what you can, build from there.
 Our 30-minute walking guide has a gentle plan.

-3. She strengthened her glutes.
-This was the open up.
-Once her glutes woke up, her lower back finally got to rest.
+- They strengthen the glutes.
+This is the unlock.
+Once the glutes wake up, the lower back finally gets to rest.

 What Not to Do